$265M Dodgers Finally Step Up to End 29-Year Pennant Drought

 In fact, in talking about the number of superstars wearing Dodger blue, Kershaw even said, "I'm just really thankful I get to be on this team."

 That's right.
-Kershaw has won three Cy Young Awards, one MVP, he's a seven-time All-Star and he's become a close friend of legendary Hall of Famer Sandy Koufax, and Kershaw is thankful he "gets" to be on this team.
+Kershaw has won three Cy Young Awards and one MVP, he's a seven-time All-Star and he's become a close friend of legendary Hall of Famer Sandy Koufax, and Kershaw is thankful he "gets" to be on this team.

 As the Champagne splashed, so many other Dodgers were thankful to play their part in getting Kershaw into his first World Series.

-"It's easy to say the most impressive thing is when he takes the ball every fifth day," Justin Turner, who, along with Chris Taylor, was named co-MVP of the NLCS said.
+"It's easy to say the most impressive thing is when he takes the ball every fifth day," said Justin Turner, who, along with Chris Taylor, was named co-MVP of the NLCS.
 "But for me, the more impressive thing is watching him go about his business on those other four days, the work the he puts in and the routine and the tireless effort and training and amount of stuff that goes into his day, each and every day, to lead up to that start.
 It's something I've never seen out of anyone my entire life.

 "It's incredible.
 No one, no one, that I've ever met works harder behind the scenes than Clayton does."

 But the thing about this Dodgers team, what made it so dominant, went way beyond Kershaw and the so-called superstars.
-In the Dodgers' Game 3 win on Tuesday, all five RBIs were produced by players who were not even on the Opening Day roster.
+In the Dodgers' Game 3 win on Tuesday, all five RBI were produced by players who were not even on the Opening Day roster.
 Taylor was the 26th man coming out of spring training and opened the season at Triple-A Oklahoma City.
 Andre Ethier, because of a back injury, managed just 38 plate appearances this summer.
 Utility man Kyle Farmer had only 20 plate appearances, spending most of the season at Oklahoma City and Double-A Tulsa.
 And starter Yu Darvish was a July trade deadline acquisition from Texas.

 Meanwhile, shortstop Charlie Culberson, a defensive whiz, had just 15 plate appearances this entire season but plugged in for an injured Corey Seager in the NLCS.